AmanBachche/paint-website/README.md

 👉 For local hosting and testing, I’ve used XAMPP.

 The goal of this project was to practice web development while creating something practical — a small online store-style website where paints (or any products) can be displayed neatly.

-⚡ Features:

-    Responsive layout that works on desktop and mobile

-    Product listing with price display

-    Clean and minimal UI design

-    Built with beginner-friendly code

 💡 Feel free to clone, explore, and customize it to make it your own!